bioconda/bioconda-recipes/docs/source/contributor/troubleshooting.rst

 After conda sucessfully builds and tests a package, we then perform a more stringent test in a minimal Docker container using ``mulled-build``.
-Notably, this container does not have conda and has very few libraries.
-So this test can catch issues that the default conda test cannot.
+Notably, this container is designed to include only the package's runtime dependencies and as few other pieces of software as possible so this test can catch issues that the default conda test cannot.
 However the extra layer of abstraction makes it difficult to troubleshoot problems with the recipe.
 If the conda-build test works but the mulled-build test fails try these steps: